Myotonic Dystrophy (DM)

 DM is divided into two types.

 The expanded sections of DNA in these two genes appear to have many complex effects on various cellular processes.
+In both DM1 and DM2, the repeat expansion is transcribed into RNA but remains untranslated in protein.

 What are the symptoms of DM?